Democratic Resilience: Civil Society Organisations as Key Actors.

 “Thus,‘democratic competence’ is the ability to mobilise and deploy relevant psychological resources (namely values, attitudes, skills, knowledge and/or understanding) in order to respond appropriately and effectively to the demands, challenges and opportunities presented by democratic situations.“

-• How can you influence socially relevant conversations and decisions?
+• How can they influence socially relevant conversations and decisions?

 “While democratic institutions are not self-sustaining without an accompanying culture of democracy, it is also the case that democratic culture and intercultural dialogue are not self-sustaining in the absence of appropriately configured institutions.“